-An action is a type of module allowing reading/writing of bundles from/into a selected service.
+An action is a type of module that allows you to read or write bundles from or into a selected service.
 It is the most common, most general type of module.

 An app represents a service or application.
 It consists of several modules.

-ID is a name used to uniquely identify a bundle.
-Integromat usually requires the bundle ID for identification of the bundle to be updated or deleted from a given service.
+ID is a name that is used to uniquely identify a bundle.
+Integromat usually uses the bundle ID for identification of a bundle that is to be updated or deleted from a given service.

-A cycle trip begins with the initialization phase and ends with the finalization phase of a scenario execution run.
+A cycle refers to the entire run of a scenario that begins with the initialization phase and ends with the finalization phase.
 For more information please read the Transactions help guide.

 A module is a part of an app.
 It represents a task to be performed by Integromat.
 For more information please read the Types of modules help guide.

 An operation is a task performed by a module.
 For more information please read the Counting the number of operations help guide.

 An item is a part of a bundle.
 Every bundle contains several items.
 A Facebook post, for example, contains the following items: author, content, date created, date updated and the like.

 A router allows you to add a new route to a scenario.
 For more information please read the Router and scenarios with multiple modules help guide.

 A scenario is a scheme defining the way in which the individual services shall communicate and work with each other.
 For more information please read the Creating a scenario help guide.